IBM/solsa/README.md

 SolSA automatically tailors resources such as ingresses to the specifics of each targeted environment.

+The SolSA code is much more compact and much ess error-prone than the yaml it produces.
 SolSA enables the specification of repeatable architectural patterns that can be reused across many solutions.
-SolSA supports expressing dependencies on shared resources.
 SolSA simplifies the configuration of related resources such as a Kafka instance, a Kafka topic, and a Knative Kafka event source.
-The SolSA code is much more compact than the yaml it produces.
-The SolSA code is much less error-prone than the corresponding yaml.

 SolSA includes an optional capability to containerize Node.js code.
 This facilitates the integration of components that require a little bit of glue code